 The main reason why more people aren’t becoming PAs is clearly because they don’t know about it, but there are other factors that might discourage nurses or other healthcare professionals from attending a PA program.
 PA students don’t pay for school, as they do in the U.S.—they complete a 3-year “dual” work-study program sponsored by a hospital and actually earn money during their PA training.
 “The problem is that they earn good money as a nurse, then have to stop work and go back to the university for 3 years, and earn much less money for the these 3 years [in school],” which is, as one PA put it, “basically enough to live off of so you don’t have to work somewhere else.”
 When these students finish and return to the hospital as a PA, they “only earn a little bit more money.
 And that’s hard.”
 Multiple PAs complained that the salaries are lower paying than they would expect, and that “It’s not a very big benefit,” financially, to become a PA: Unlike for doctors and nurses, there are no pay scale laws for PAs, and as a result, salaries are “difficult to negotiate because we don’t have a basic required salary.
 We do jobs like a doctor in the first year of school.
 I think we should have a higher salary, because we also have 6 years of training.”
 One PA even said—“and then I think, ‘OK then I didn’t need to study for 3 years.’”
 To increase the desirability of the PA profession, pay scale laws or a guaranteed minimum salary for PAs, could be created as an better incentive to join the profession.

 As one of the fastest growing professions with the best job outlooks, PAs are making U.S. headlines.
 Many hospitals are using PAs as a solution to an increasing need for healthcare providers to serve an aging population, who practice at a lower cost to employers with equal patient outcomes within their scope of practice .
 These same factors are influencing Germany, as well as the need to have a “stable position” functioning at a high level of expertise between doctors and nurses. “[Having PAs] works much better than having a few young rotating doctors… That’s one of the advantages to have a PA—It’s good to have someone by your side that just knows what to do.
 It’s very efficient and is a high standard of practice,” one doctor said.
 PAs have also been found to be beneficial for patient care in Germany: “There is no rotation with the PAs, so they are on the ward everyday… [Our PA] is there as a stability factor for the patients.”
-Coming from a business perspective, one owner of a private PA school states: “You see that physician assistants are common in other countries and that it’s a successful approach, so the real question is why doesn’t it happen in Germany?”
+One owner of a PA school states: “You see that physician assistants are common in other countries and that it’s a successful approach, so the real question is why doesn’t it happen in Germany?”
 The more widespread PAs become, the more other countries will realize their usefulness in mediating the demands of modern-day healthcare—Germany is just another key step to global prevalence of this profession.
 “With the experience that we have [with PAs], there are no doubts that it will be a success.”

 The PA profession isn’t just important in the U.S. and growing in importance throughout the world, it’s important to me.
 As a Senior at the University of Notre Dame I will be attending PA school in the fall of 2018, graduating just two years after that to start my life as a PA.
 The responsibilities and lifestyle of a PA is a perfect fit for me, but after my life-changing experience of studying abroad junior year I briefly questioned my future due to the rarity of the profession in Europe.
 After more research and a term paper exploring increasing PA globalization, I learned a lot more and my worries were somewhat eased, but it wasn’t until this self-directed research trip that I was able to really learn about the profession’s expansion.
 Made possible by the Nanovic Institute for European Studies at the University of Notre Dame, I was able to go on-site to a variety of cities to interview key figures in the German PA movement.
 I discussed what I was personally curious about, stumbled upon new and intricate themes, found fresh questions for future research, and examined possible solutions, all first-hand.
 And more personally, I found hope that one day I may really be able to work as a PA abroad, potentially even playing a large role in the international development of the PA profession– and I’ve just taken my first step.